 You may have seen product descriptions for Swiss firearms in our collection noting that a receiver is "P stamped", or maybe P stamped with two additional numbers.
 You may also have seen descriptions that note the presence of a "Soldier's Tag".
 But what exactly does this mean?

 Each Swiss citizen volunteering or conscripted into the Swiss armed forces would have been issued a weapon of some sort, typically a rifle.
 Rather than being checked in at the end of the day and checked back out, possibly being issued a different serial number, the soldier would retain this rifle throughout service.
-Upon this soldier's completion of service and subsequent discharge, the solder was given the option to purchase and retain their issued firearm.
+Upon this soldier's completion of service and subsequent discharge, the solder was given the option to retain their issued firearm.
 If they chose to do so, a P, for "Privat", would be stamped on the receiver or frame to indicate that the firearm is no longer Swiss military property and is now privately owned.

 The P stamp may be confused with a P immediately preceding a serial number which is related but not the same thing.
 While the vast majority of Swiss military firearms were manufactured for military service, a very small subset were manufactured with the intent for private sale.
 These so-called "P Series" firearms are manufactured with a P as part of the serial number, as seen in the above photo.
 These are very rare.
 For example, over 185,000 K11 carbines were manufactured in total by Waffenfabrik Bern.
 Of these, less than 600 were manufactured for private sale.